rdcrawford/cognac/README.md

 ## Description

-Cognac is an R package which function identifies shared genes to be used as phylogenetic markers within the input set of genomes.
+Cognac is an R package for for generating concatenated gene alignments.
+The main function identifies shared genes to be used as phylogenetic markers within the input set of genomes.
 Marker genes are aligned individually with mafft and concatenated into a single alignment for downstream phylogenetic analysis.
 The algorithm uses mutli-threading and several algorithmic tricks to improve speed and efficiency, which make cognac capable of generating core-gene alignments for thousands of genomes in only a few hours.

 For more information on the algorithm and bench marking, see our preprint posted on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.10.15.340901v1).